GeorgeZhang744/web102_prework/README.md

 The following **optional** features are implemented:

-* [x] Copy the name of the game when user clicks the corresponding game card
+* [x] Copy the name of the game to the user's clipboard when he/she clicks on the corresponding game card

 ## Video Walkthrough
 [Video Walkthrough.webm](https://github.com/GeorgeZhang744/web102_prework/assets/75636959/50f80b89-f79b-4705-a7aa-26a5177d8601)